The Belt and Road

-- How does the ‘Belt and Road’ fit in terms of the US-China relationship?
-Do recent statements suggest a greater potential for US involvement in ‘Belt and Road’ projects?
+- Where does the ‘Belt and Road’ fit in terms of a US-China economic relationship?

 China has expressed an interest in developing the ‘Belt and Road’ as a framework for international investment, where Western corporates and investors can partner with Chinese institutions to deliver projects.
 Given the large size of the initiative, China will need significant international funding commitments to successfully develop these projects.
-This session will examine what steps have already been taken in that direction, how such partnerships could be structured, and what obstacles will have to be overcome by any outside investors.
+This session will examine what steps have already been taken in that direction, how such partnerships could be structured, and what obstacles will have to be overcome.

 17:30 End of conference and reception hosted by Chatham House